 Then, you need to wow them with your post and promote that post as well.

 Once you can prove that your writing is great, then you can start pitching to bigger sites, citing your other successes as proof that you’re a serious blogger.

 One of the easiest ways to build links is to interview experts.
 If you email your prospects telling them how great they are and how much you want to interview them, chances are they won’t say no.

-I myself get asked to do around four interviews each week, and I never say no. I’ve also emailed dozens of other people with requests for interviews, and it’s also been rare that they said no… this even worked when my blog wasn’t popular.
+We get asked to do around four interviews each week, and we never say no. We’ve also emailed dozens of other people with requests for interviews, and it’s also been rare that they said no… this even worked when our blog wasn’t popular.

-This is my favorite method of building links as I love making complex data easy to understand.
+This is our favorite method of building links as we love making complex data easy to understand.
 Mint used this strategy heavily in their early days.
 They made complex financial data easy to understand through beautiful graphics.

 We also do this at KISSmetrics, and our infographics have received over 3,741 links.

 So, what’s the key to generating links from your infographics?
 Well, you first need to have an embed code at the bottom of each infographic so people can link back.
 Secondly, you should follow the promotion strategies in this blog post.

 You may know Matt Inman as the guy behind the Oatmeal, but most of us SEOs know him as the master of quizzes.
 He got his start at SEOmoz and then moved into link creation through linkbait.

 He ranked Mingle2 for all of the online dating terms by creating viral quizzes such as: how many 5 year olds can you take in a fight.
 He then took that same strategy and got a payday loan site ranked for all of the payday loan related keywords.